The Memorial Service for Didi April 30, 1978

 Didi would play the piano.
 They had wonderful recitals.

-Her first students must be very old people if they have survived.
-I think they were a source of great gratification to her
+first students must be very old people if they have survived.
+I think they were a source of great gratification to her and

 There were trips.
 She was past ninety when she made her last trip to Alaska which was certainly quite striking.